facebookresearch/MMCSG/README.md

 5. <a href="#results">Results</a>

 ## <a id="install">1.
 Installation </a>
 The installation of the necessary tools is detailed in `install.sh`.
-We recommend to follow it step-by-step and adjust for your system if needed (e.g. for installation of PyTorch, you should set your version of CUDA).
+We recommend to follow it step-by-step and adjust for your system if needed (e.g. for installation of PyTorch, you should set your version of CUDA following the [PyTorch installation instructions](https://pytorch.org/get-started/locally/)).
 The installation goes through
 - Installation of necessary Python packages using `conda` and `pip`,
 - Installation of the tools for evaluating multi-talker WER.